inmyth/scala-templates/README.md

   case _ => "other"
 }
 ```
-We can also match against type.
-In Java we would use `if ... instanceof` for it.
+We can also match a value against type (similar to Java's `instanceof`).
 ```dtd
 c match {
   case s: String =>